 Incontinence isn't just a "female problem"

-When most people think about incontinence they think of it as a female condition, but in fact, over one million Australian men experience regular bladder leakage, with that rate increasing with age.
+When most people think about incontinence they think of it as a female condition, but in fact, men experience regular bladder leakage, with that rate increasing with age.
 Common causes include smoking, chronic cough, being overweight, heavy lifting, lack of fitness, pelvic floor muscle weakness, and conditions such as stroke and Parkinson’s disease.
 But one of the most common is as a result of prostatectomy after prostate cancer diagnosis.

 We spoke to Peter Dornan AM, Brisbane physiotherapist who was diagnosed with prostate cancer at age 52 and has spent the next two decades working to improve his quality of life and control his incontinence as a result of his condition.